New York State Route 17

-The route was assigned in 1924, extending from Westfield to Suffern via at-grade highways.
-It was moved onto the Quickway and the Southern Tier Expressway as sections of both were completed from the 1950s to the 1980s.
-Two of NY 17's suffixed routes, NY 17C and NY 17M, follow substantial portions of NY 17's pre-freeway alignment.
-In 1998, all of NY 17 between the Pennsylvania state line and Harriman was designated as "Future I-86".
+Initially part of an auto trail called the Liberty Highway, the route was added to the state highway system in 1924, extending from Westfield to Suffern via at-grade highways.
+As traffic demand surged, it was moved onto the Quickway and the Southern Tier Expressway as limited-access sections of both were completed from the 1950s to the 1990s.
+In 1998, all of NY 17 between the Pennsylvania state line and Woodbury was designated as "Future I-86".
 The westernmost 177 mi of the route was designated as I-86 one year later, and the designation has been gradually extended eastward as sections of NY 17 were improved to Interstate Highway standards.
-Prior to the I-86 designation, NY 17 was part of a 3-state Route 17 along with New Jersey Route 17 and the former Pennsylvania Route 17 (PA 17).
+Prior to the I-86 designation, NY 17 was part of a multi-state Route 17 along with New Jersey Route 17 and the former Pennsylvania Route 17.